t1/infinispan-jcache-example/README.md

+# !!!ARCHIVED!!!

+This project is archived, as it doesn't work any more with current releases of Wildfly and I won't find the time to update it (I didn't find it trivial).

 # JCache Example using Infinispan

 Example using the `CacheResult` annotation from [JCache](https://jcp.org/en/jsr/detail?id=107) bound to the implementation from [Infinispan](http://infinispan.org) and _configure it_.